-Table 16 below shows the environmental risks and issues, and mitigation and monitoring measures for Archaeological and heritage aspects.
+Table 14 below shows the environmental risks and issues, and mitigation and monitoring measures for Archaeological and heritage aspects.

-Responsibility - Mining Manager - Site Manager Detential issues Impact on heritage features Potential issues Inpact of heritage features or impacts Management/ - All mine personnel and contractors should be made aware of the Mitigation protected archaeological sites and the legal obligation to report any measures new findings to the NHC immediately.
+Responsibility - Mining Manager - Site Manager Potential issues - Impact on heritage features or impacts Management/ - All mine personnel and contractors should be made aware of the Mitigation protected archaeological sites and the legal obligation to report any measures new findings to the NHC immediately.
 Should a heritage site or archaeological site be uncovered or discovered during either mining phases of the project, a "chance find" procedure should be applied in the order they appear below: If operating machinery or equipment, stop work.
-Demarcate the site with danger tape.
-Determine GPS position if possible.
-Report findings to foreman. - Report findings, site location and actions taken to superintendent.
-Cease any works in immediate vicinity. - Visit the site and consult with any potentially affected community to determine whether work can proceed without damage to findings.
-Determine and demarcate the exclusion boundary. - Site location and details to be added to the project's Geographic Information System (GIS) for field confirmation by an archaeologist.
+Demarcate the site with danger tape. - Determine GPS position if possible.
+Report findings to foreman. - Report findings, site location and actions taken to superintendent. - Cease any work in immediate vicinity. - Visit the site and consult with any potentially affected community to determine whether work can proceed without damage to findings.

-Table 16 - Archaeological and heritage aspects
+Table 14 - Archaeological and heritage aspects

+Determine and demarcate the exclusion boundary.
+Site location and details to be added to the project's Geographic Information System (GIS) for field confirmation by an Archaeologist.
 Inspect site and confirm addition to project GIS.
-Advise the National Heritage Council (NHC) and request written. permission to remove findings from work area.
-Recover, package and label findings for transfer to the National Museum.
-A reassessment of the conservation status of the archaeological site associated with the Project should be carried out once a work programme and final site layout becomes available (Dr John Kinahan, 2023).
-Should human remains be found, the following actions will be required: Apply the chance find procedure as described above.
+Advise the National Heritage Council (NHC) and request written.
+Permission to remove findings from work area.
+Recover, package and label findings for transfer to the National Museum (ESM, 2023).
+Should human remains be found, the following actions will be required (Kinahan, 2013): Apply the chance find procedure as described above.
 Schedule a field inspection with an archaeologist to confirm that remains are human.
 Advise and liaise with the NHC and Police Remains will be recovered and removed to either the National Museum or the National Forensic Laboratory.
-Contact person at NHC: Rev. Soloman April; Tel: (061) 244 375/ 385/594 SPECIFIC MITI GATION DETAILS Archaeology Obtain inputs from an archaeologist to identify potential archaeological sites in the area and to determine further mitigation where necessary Monitoring requirements Check that the archaeologist has given a written statement about the location of the known archaeological sites in the area vs the location of the drilling area.
-Make sure no archaeological site is disturbed whilst excavation and recovery take place Make sure everything of importance, as identified by an appropriate specialist, is removed from site and declared safe by an archaeologist before mining can continue on the site An annual site audit is essential, involving systematic monitoring typically utilizing a GIS-based system to facilitate periodic evaluations of conditions and risks (Dr John Kinahan, 2023).
+Contact person at NHC: Rev. Soloman April; Tel: (061) 244 375/ 385/594 SPECIFIC MITIC GATION DETAILS Archaeology Obtain inputs from an Archaeologist to identify potential archaeological sites in the area and to determine further mitigation Monitoring 1.
+Check that the archaeologist has given a written statement about the requirements location of the known archaeological sites in the area vs the location of the drilling area.
+2. Make sure no archaeological site is disturbed whilst excavation and recovery take place.
+3. Make sure everything of importance, as identified by an appropriate specialist, is removed from site and declared safe by an Archaeologist before mining can continue on the site.
+4. An annual site audit is essential, involving systematic monitoring typically utilizing a GIS-based system to facilitate periodic evaluations of conditions and risks.